matt-harvey/angryloader/README.rst

 requested normally and the document is "ready", AngryLoader caches the ``<body>`` content of the current page in memory (provided its URL is among those you've listed), and then AJAX-requests HTML from each of the other URLs you've given it, and caches their ``<body>`` content as well.
-It also caches the content of each page's ``<title>`` tag as well.
+It also caches the content of each page's ``<title>`` tag.
 When the user clicks on any link that has one of the exact listed URLs as its ``href`` attribute, the browser will grab the cached ``<body>`` content for that page, swap out the current ``<body>`` content with the cached content, and set the page title accordingly, without any further HTTP request being made.
 Any links to URLs that not in the whitelist, however, will be handled normally.

 AngryLoader uses the HTML5 history API to manage browser history so that, for the user, it's just like they're navigating to a different page (but fast),